cafawo/basicdjango/README.md

 ```
 conda activate django
 ```
-2. Migrate data base (SQLite by default, see below how to use PostgreSQL)
+2. Migrate data base (SQLite by default, see below how to use PostgreSQL).
+Hint: check out http://inloop.github.io/sqlite-viewer/ to see SQLite contents
 ```
 python manage.py migrate
 ```